nirajvnec/testLTC/README.md

+Hi Adrian,

+This POC uses User Certificate to get Access Token, but my doubt is on UBS workspace.
+Do we have user certificates installed?

+I am asking this question because if the user certificate is not selected, this code will throw an exception.
+Access denied.

+However, we thought we were using GAIA/IDP to eliminate user certificates.
+Please let me know if I am wrong.

+Regards
+Niraj

 {flowchart}
   "Desktop and Web Applications" -> "Register in GAIA/IDP" "Register in GAIA/IDP" -> "GAIA provides a unique Client ID and endpoints for the PROD, UAT, and SIT environments."